You can also study this course:

 - Sports Coach

-Graduates can also choose to study for a postgraduate course such as MSc Sports Performance or MSci Sport and Exercise Science.
+Graduates can also choose to study for a postgraduate course, such as our MSc Sports Performance.

 In addition, our programme is structured in such a way that you will gain core skills that are transferable to a wide range of different teaching careers, giving you the confidence to succeed in whatever career you pursue.